sirampy/MyHDL/readme.md

 An easily extendable regex based hardware description language and it's respective simulation tools

 # tests
-The tests provides a bunch of examples of how to use this project.
+The tests provides a bunch of examples of how to use this project. they also document the order in which features were added

 # logic
 Each logic element inherits from wire and extends the evaluate and verify functions